CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 1. Projects that do not require ethical approval because they do not collect or process any relevant data.
-2. Projects that can be reviewed by your supervisor under "Ethics Appliction 6683" (Blanket Ethics Agreement) because they are judged to be low ethical risk.
+2. Projects that can be covered by the Unit Blanket Ethics approval because they are judged to be low ethical risk.
-3. Projects that require full ethical review by the Faculty Research Ethics Committee (FREC).
+3. Projects that require full ethical review and approval by a University Research Ethics Committee (UREC).

 We will provide ethical training with a mandatory test to ensure that you've understood what is permitted under each of the above categories.
 The test